 What Happens If A Solar Permit Gets Denied?

-If a solar permit is not approved, installing the PV array might not be possible.
-First, examine why the town denied the permit and whether there is a simple way to overcome the issue.
-If it is a siting issue, is it possible to modify the project to meet code requirements?
+If a solar permit is denied, installing the photovoltaic (PV) system might not be possible.
+The first step is to understand why the solar permit was denied and if there is a way to resolve the issue.
+If it’s a siting issue, it may be possible to adjust the project to meet solar panel permit requirements and local building codes.

 Contracting solar design services can help keep the project on track if a solar permit is denied.